abdulmakuya/my-datascience-sandbox/dlab-Training/ML-Training-My-Survey-Answers.md

 - pip
 Dont forget a cup of milk coffee and a favourite smoothie instead of heavy meal..Hahhahh

+### Why would a machine learning engineer need to visualize his datasets? *
-  Python Data visualization libraries
-`like Matplotlib,Bokeh and for high end needs a good Graphics card.
+  Python Data visualization libraries like Matplotlib,Bokeh and for high end needs a good Graphics card.
   For live dashboard application they might use somethings like chart.js,d3.js

+### What are the advantages and disadvantages of Neural Networks? *
+  Neural networks are perfect performing for very huge datasets and ones that keep growing,but the disadvantage comes that it is very complex for a human to explain or comprehend

+###